In this section

 If you need to contact us for any reason, e.g. to arrange for an appointment, to change or cancel an appointment, to get support from our Carer Consultant or to give feedback, you can do so through one of the channels outlined in the “Contact us” section in the sidebar.

-Our Banksia Adolescent Inpatient Unit based in the hospital is operating as normal.
+Our Banksia Adolescent Inpatient Unit based in the hospital is operating as normal, with COVID-safe practices and restrictions put in place.

 In an emergency, call 000 or attend the nearest Emergency Department.